tidelift/jira-integration-example/README.md

 You can change the top-level report fields used to create the issues by modifying `config.yml` and changing `tidelift.unique_key_parts`.
 You can see all the available report fields in [the Tidelift docs](https://support.tidelift.com/hc/en-us/articles/24883174701332-All-projects-violations-report#h_01HSKW9P4CXD8TNZ4PV1D199DK).
+If you want to modify the contents of the story, examine `JiraTideliftUniqueIssueRenderer` and the `summary` and `description` methods.

 ## Requirements